Rafacorreia0611/dti_project13/src/main/java/intol/README.md

 ```
 ./smartrun.sh intol.bftmap.BFTMapInteractiveClient <client_id>
 ```
-The client_id is an integer value that is used to identify the client(use id 4 onwars to run the clients).
-The client can be run multiple times with different client_id values(only Client with id 4 can mint coins).
+The client_id is an integer value that is used to identify the client (use id 4 onwards to run the clients).
+The client can be run multiple times with different client_id values (Only client with id 4 can mint coins).